jmsdnns/blag/content/history/wild-man-adams/index.md

 I love this part of his story so much.
 I love it because the US has been a coffee drinking nation ever since.
 I think about it every morning when I have a cup of coffee.

 I mentioned earlier that I could see Samuel & his crew singing Fugazi lyrics while tossing tea in Boston Harbor.
-I sang those lyrics when I recorded a cover of Fugazi's Merchandise while teaching myself how to record music.
+I sang those lyrics a couple years ago, when I recorded a cover of Fugazi's Merchandise while teaching myself how to record music.
 I'm on drums, guitar, and you'll hear me sing _We owe you nothing!
 You have no control!_

 {{< soundcloud stream="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1953628591&color=%23ff5500&auto_play=false&hide_related=false&show_comments=false&show_user=false&show_reposts=false&show_teaser=false&visual=true" >}}
 <br>